Table of Contents

 - It indicates the amount of organic pollution present in an aquatic ecosystem.

-- BOD is also used in sewage treatment or wastewater treatment to destroy and decay organic wastes through the aerobic organisms.
+- BOD is calculated in sewage treatment or wastewater treatment to find the destruction of organic wastes by aerobic microbes

 - It determines the amount of organic matter present in soils, sewages, sediment, garbage, sludge, etc.